Katdelorme/Training-Tennis-Greatness/README.md

 # Training-Tennis-Greatness
-A Jekyll and Bootsrap site build.
+A Jekyll and Bootstrap site build.
 Created for a Tennis Program in Miami.